AriannaPagano/WebServer-Project/README.md

 # WebServer-Project
-University project of a web server of a hospital, written in python.
+University project of a web server of a hospital, written in Python.

 The development of this project has been implemented in such a way as to be able to allow connection from multiple devices.